openedx/docs.openedx.org/source/educators/how-tos/course_development/exercise_tools/add_google_drive.rst

 ``google-document`` element as a stand-alone file that you reference in the vertical.

-For more information, see :ref:`OLX Course Building Blocks` in the *EdX Open Learning XML Guide*.
+For more information, see `OLX Course Building Blocks`_ in the *EdX Open Learning XML Guide*.

 For example: